What Are the Different Types of Office Space?

 Contiguous Office Space

 Coworking offers flexible terms for use of a number desks in an open office space and usually includes meeting and break out rooms.
 They primarily serve small companies and startups in need of work space for indefinite periods of time.
-Coworking space can be secured by desk per day, all the way up to one year terms.
+Coworking space can be secured by desk per day, all the way up to yearly terms.
 Shared amenities, spaces, and appliances help keep costs low.
 Longer commitments will ensure lower rent prices, but depending on your situation it may be worth paying a premium for the flexibility.

 In addition to the flexible lease terms and collaborative work space, coworking spaces often encourage social interaction between tenants in the form of organized events, panel discussions, and happy hours.